 Sarangani.
 CHC organized Sarangani on October 15, 2010, as wholly owned subsidiary to construct, commission and operate power generating plant facilities of electricity in Maasim, Sarangani Province.
 On June 27, 2011, ACR acquired full control of Sarangani through an agreement with CHC, wherein CHC assigns all shares to ACR.
 On December 10, 2012, ACR entered into a shareholders agreement with Toyota Tsusho Corporation (TTC), a company incorporated in Japan, wherein TTC agreed to subscribe and paid ₱355 million worth of Sarangani shares, representing 25% of the total equity of Sarangani.
 On the same date, ACR entered into a Development Fee Agreement with TTC, wherein TTC agreed to pay ACR a development fee amounting to \$5.75 million or ₱236 million, representing compensation to ACR as sole project proponent for the time, risk, and resources in developing Sarangani project.
-The development fee received by ACR was recorded as part of "Other income - net" in the 2012 consolidated statement of income (see Note 28).

 Sarangani has obtained a ₱9.3 billion project financing facility from syndicate of domestic banks on December 12, 2012.
-The notice to proceed to commence the relevant sub-contract works in accordance with the Engineering Procurement Construction Contract was issued to Daelim Industrials, Inc. of Korea on December 28, 2012.
-Commercial operation is expected to commence in August 2015.
+The notice to proceed to commence the relevant sub-contract works in accordance with the Engineering Procurement Construction Contract was issued to Daclim Industrial, Inc. of Korea on December 28, 2012.
+Commercial operation is expected to commence in the fourth quarter of 2015 and the total project cost of the power plant is estimated at ₱14 billion.

 Sigil and Kalaong.
 The Parent Company organized and incorporated Sigil and Kalaong on July 22, 2011 as wholly owned subsidiaries.
 Sigil and Kalaong were incorporated primarily to develop and invest in energy projects including but not limited to the exploration, development and utilization of renewable energy resources.
-Sigil and Kalaong have not started commercial operations.
+As at March 31, 2015, Sigil and Kalaong have not started commercial operations.

 SRPI.
 The Parent Company organized and incorporated SRPI on July 22, 2011, as wholly owned subsidiary.
 SRPI was incorporated primarily to acquire, construct, commission, operate and maintain power-generating plants and related facilities for the generation of electricity.
 SRPI has obtained its ECC on March 20, 2012 for the planned 105MW coal fired power plant to be located in Zamboanga Ecozone.
-SRPI has not started commercial operations.
+SRPI Expected construction of the power plant that was previously forecasted to commence in the later part of 2013 has been deferred at later time.
+Daclim Industrial, Inc. of Korea is also its EPC contractor.
+The total project cost is estimated at ₱13 billion.
+As at March 31, 2015, SRPI is still in the process of negotiation with various banks to finance the project.

 KAED.
 On September 3, 2010, the Parent Company incorporated KAED to establish, develop, operate and maintain an agro-industrial economic zone and provide the required infrastructure facilities and utilities such as power and water supply and distribution system, sewerage and drainage system, waste management system, pollution control device, communication facilities and other facilities as may be required for an agro-industrial economic zone.
-KAED has not started commercial operations.
+As at March 31, 2015 KAED has not started commercial operations.

 MADE.
 MADE, which is in the distribution business, has incurred significant losses in prior years resulting in capital deficiency.
 Because of the recurring losses, MADE decided to cease operations effective April 30, 2006 and significantly reduced its employees.
 These factors indicate the existence of a material uncertainty which cast significant doubt about MADE's ability to continue operating as a going concern.
-As of March 31, 2014, MADE has no plans to liquidate but new business initiatives are being pursued which will justify resumption of its trading operations.
+As of March 31, 2015, MADE has no plans to liquidate but new business initiatives are being pursued which will justify resumption of its trading operations.